Marcus Silcock

 Dark Surrealism of Zdzisław Beksiński

 At Beksiński na Śląsku in Tychy, we viewed some nice paintings.
 Dark surrealist journeys from the 1970s to somewhere like 2005.
 The gallery itself was not so great.
-They could have done a much better job of the lighting, set up etc. And 10 euros for entry is a bit steep for such a small show… Read more
+They could have… Read more.

 -